Found 18808 matches for

 Answer Yes.
 You can check your qualifications on Naric (the National Agency for the Recognition and Comparison of International qualifications and skills) and the Course Administration will be happy to answer any questions regarding educational qualifications.

-Answer The date will vary according to the Academic year but a safe rule of thumb is the first week of October.
+Answer The date will vary according to the Academic year.
+Students joining in the first year usually have a session in the last week of September.
+Year two normally begins again in the first week of October.

 Answer The course is aimed at working health care professionals who have scope to introduce sleep medicine into their practice or those who wish to pursue an academic career in sleep research/circadian biology.